PrintedLove/CrowTale/README.md

 Source code and resources for CrowTale, a fangame for streamer Uzuhama based on Unity.
-Commercial use is not permitted.
 Assets with large capacity or copyright issues are excluded.
 The project uses the MIT license.